196 East Commerce Street

 Bridgeton, NJ 08302

 New Jersey is an “equitable property” state meaning all assets and debts should be divided equally between the parties.
 But there are various factors that go into determining a fair and equitable way to divide the assets and debts so that both parties share the benefit and/or burden equally.
-At Helmer, Conley & Kasselman, our NJ family lawyers and divorce attorneys can help you negotiate a fair and equitable settlement.
+At Helmer, Conley & Kasselman, our New Jersey property division lawyers can help you negotiate a fair and equitable settlement.

 In most cases, parties will reach an agreement as to how they want to divide the marital property.
 When parties cannot reach an agreement, the matter must be litigated in court.
 This leaves a judge to decide how to divide the assets and debts.
 If parties do reach an agreement, they can enter into a Property Settlement Agreement.
 This is essentially a written contract governing how the property is going to be split up.
 It is usually best to get an attorney to help you draft such an agreement to ensure that your interests are protected -- especially if you have a high net income.